Process for submitting code change applications

 You may download the paper forms below for offline referencing and editing prior to your electronic submission.
 Please do not submit paper applications.

-- Category I & Category III CPT® Code(s) application (DOCX)
+- Category I & Category III CPT® Code(s) application (PDF)

-- Category I "Short Form" Codes application (DOCX)
+- Category I "Short Form" Codes application (PDF)